Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Related Work

-Methods based on priors necessitate explicit degradation models or prior knowledge to train model parameters.
-For instance, in \cite{Ucolor}, UColor is proposed based on transmission, which employs a transmission-guided image enhancement network using the GDCP-based transmission \cite{GDCP}. \cite{sunjiaming} takes inputs such as the original image, color-corrected image, and contrast-enhanced image, the inputs are fused using an improved U-Net to leverage features.
-USUIR \cite{USUIR} involves designing a transmission subnet, global background subnet, and scene radiance subnet to estimate parameters from UIFM, facilitating real image restoration.
-Zhang et al. proposed Rex-Net \cite{Rex-net}, which employs the Retinex theory to assist in enhancing underwater scene images.
-Although these methods have achieved success, the complexity and uncertainties of underwater environments might render priors ineffective, thereby limiting the model's generalization capabilities.
+Prior-based methods rely on explicit degradation models or pre-existing knowledge to calibrate model parameters.
+For instance, UColor \cite{Ucolor} which is guided by transmission, employs a transmission-driven image enhancement network using GDCP \cite{GDCP}. \cite{sunjiaming} uses an augmented U-Net to fuse inputs, such as the original, color-corrected, and contrast-enhanced images, to effectively leverage features.
+Unsupervised underwater image restoration method (USUIR) \cite{USUIR} involves designing a transmission subnet, a global background subnet, and a scene radiance subnet to estimate parameters of UIFM, facilitating Photo-realistic image restoration.
+Zhang et al. \cite{Rex-net} proposed Rex-Net, which applied the Retinex theory to enhance underwater images. \cite{add3} employs physical knowledge to design the Adaptive Transmission-Guided Module to guide the network.
+While these methods have shown promising results, the intricate and unpredictable nature of underwater environments sometimes undermines the efficacy of the proposed priors, potentially limiting model adaptability.